vikontrimaite/interactivity-with-javascript/readme.md

 * This is my learning exercises while taking Coursera's course "Interactivity with JavaScript"
 * You can find the course [here](https://www.coursera.org/learn/javascript)

-* This course teaches about changing elements with DOM
+* This course is a bit outdated (2015) but teaches concept of DOM really well

 # Interesting exercises:
 * [Say hello and ask for a name](https://vikontrimaite.github.io/interactivity-with-javascript/01-welcome-message/)